pip-services/pip-services-docs/content/en/node/messaging/queues/memory_message_queue.md

 title: "MemoryMessageQueue"
 linkTitle: "MemoryMessageQueue"
 gitUrl: "https://github.com/pip-services3-node/pip-services3-messaging-node"
----
+description: >
     Message queue that sends and receives messages within the same process by using shared memory.

     This queue is typically used for testing to mock real queues.
+---

 ##### Configuration parameters
 - **name**: name of the message queue